Drug-Induced Psychosis: Definition, Symptoms, and Treatment

 Frequently Asked Questions

-How long does substance-induced psychosis last?
+How long does drug-induced psychosis last?

 Is substance-induced psychosis permanent?